 Datacenter Physical Security

 Soutron data centers are in North America, the United Kingdom, and Europe and are owned and operated by third parties.
-The physical security of the data centers restricts access to the data center itself and to your information assets by data center support personnel.
+The physical security of the data centers restricts access to the data center itself and to your information assets by data centre support personnel.
 Back-up processes and power generators ensure that the systems have power security to help provide for business continuity and disaster recovery.

 Application, System, Database, and Infrastructure Security Programs